hr21don/Random-Password-Generator/README.md

 * from generatepass import generate_pass
 * generate_pass(7)

-### Easy to remember password at your fingertips!!!
 'fd nh bore raoul trap jug rout'

+### Secure your password now and prevent that next security leak!
+Learn more about diceware at https://diceware.dmuth.org/.